Ibrahim Touré (footballer, born 1995)

-Ibrahima Sory Touré (born 1 January 1995) is a Guinean-Dutch professional footballer who plays as a midfielder for ASWH.
+Ibrahima Sory Touré (born 1 January 1995) is a Guinean-Dutch footballer who plays as a midfielder.

 Career

-Touré played professionally with FC Dordrecht and SC Cambuur.
+Touré played professionally with FC Dordrecht, SC Cambuur, and TOP Oss.
+During these years, he played 7 senior games in the Eredivisie (all with FC Dordrecht) and 33 senior games in the Eerste Divisie, as well as on under-23 teams.

 In September 2019, Touré joined Dutch Derde Divisie club SteDoCo.
 In the 2024–2025 season, he played for VV Capelle.
 In May 2025, he signed with the Derde Divisie-side ASWH.
+In September 2026, two games into his second season at ASWH, he quit for "personal reasons".